rdyar/rdyar.github.io/_posts/2017-10-01-speed-up-jekyll-by-using-gulp-for-sass-and-other-assets.md

 ```

-In the jekyll config file you have to keep the assets folder from being deleted from the site folder ( I am using `_assets` as the source folder and folders with an underscore are ignored by jekyll by default - not sure this is the best name for it though, might end up using something else):
+In the jekyll config file you have to keep the assets folder from being deleted from the site folder.
+I am using `_assets` as the source folder and folders with an underscore are ignored by jekyll by default - not sure this is the best name for it though, might end up using something else:

 ```yaml
 keep_files: [assets]